kaelynj/scape-monitor-system/README.md

  Project to automate obtaining pictures of garlic scapes and upload the photos to google drive.

 # Required Features
-* Take one picture an hour for several hours during daylight with the date & time as filename
+* Take one picture a day for several hours during daylight with the date & time as filename
   * Script automation either through bash scheduler or python APScheduler
   * Scheduling script should happen at startup
 * Once a picture is taken, verify internet connection to connect to google drive and: